Troubleshoot SSL Issues

 Issue replacing the dummy certificates: This is where you have problems substituting the dummy certificate files we described at the top of this guide.

-Changed default configuration: As HTTPS is enabled by default, you would only need to replace the dummy certificate files and restart Apache, the rest is already dealt with.
-However, if users performed modifications in either the Apache configuration or the application configuration, this could cause unexpected issues.
+Changed default configuration: As HTTPS is enabled by default, you would only need to replace the dummy certificate files and restart the Web server, the rest is already dealt with.
+However, if users performed modifications in either the server configuration or the application configuration, this could cause unexpected issues.

-HTTPS redirection: While forcing HTTPS redirection in Apache settings, something fails.
+HTTPS redirection: While forcing HTTPS redirection in the Web server settings, something fails.
 Typical problems might be an infinite redirection error, or the page not showing all the content properly.

 Integration with Cloud Technologies: Users may want to integrate the application with cloud solutions that already provide SSL certificates, such as AWS Elastic Load Balancer (ELB), CloudFlare or Google Cloud Load Balancer.
 And sometimes, the integration can provoke issues.